Generic Name: liraglutide (LIR-a-GLOO-tide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; diarrhea; headache; nausea; pain, swelling, or redness at the injection site; upset stomach; vomiting.
+Constipation; diarrhea; headache; irritation at the injection site; nausea; upset stomach; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; dizziness; fainting; fast heartbeat; unusual hoarseness); change in the amount of urine produced; severe stomach or back pain (with or without vomiting); symptoms of thyroid cancer (eg, lump or swelling in the neck, persistent hoarseness, shortness of breath, trouble swallowing).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; dizziness; fainting; fast heartbeat; unusual hoarseness); change in the amount of urine produced; irregular heartbeat; new or worsening, mental, mood, or behavior problems (eg, depression, suicidal thoughts or actions); symptoms of gallstones (eg, pain in the upper right stomach area, right shoulder area, or between the shoulder blades; yellowing of the skin or eyes; fever with chills).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.